-- Subverted on the fourth and fifth seasons of The Wire with several characters, notably three of the main kids meeting ends ranging from Michael taking up Omar's mantle after his death to Dukie's and Randy's being downright tragic.
+- Deconstructed throughout the fourth and fifth seasons of The Wire with several characters, notably three of the main kids meeting ends ranging from Michael taking up Omar's mantle after his death to Dukie's and Randy's being downright tragic.
 And the teachers are usually pretty helpless, against both the violence pervading the school as well as the looming threat from superiors in the school system of losing their jobs and their funding unless they either bring test scores up or "juke the stats".
 It seems as though only the "stoop kids" and the "corner kids" from Bunny Colvin's experimental class have any sort of a happy ending.

 - On My Name Is Earl, Earl teaches a class of rowdy high-school pranksters in order to get the teachers there to help him pass his GED exam.

 - The titular teacher in Kinpachi-sensei spent nearly 40 real world years inspiring and helping his students through their issues.